-The traditional way of scaling up data centre resources often involves adding server nodes with fixed computing, networking, and storage ratios.
+The traditional way of scaling up data center resources often involves adding server nodes with fixed computing, networking, and storage ratios.

 Due to the different life cycles of these resources, a wholesale upgrade of the entire set of server nodes will often lead to premature retirement of valuable investments and resource underutilisation.

-That is why Supermicro's disaggregated NVMe storage solutions like NVMe-oF (NVMe over Fabrics) are important to customers who want to build more efficient and flexible hyperscale data centres.
+That is why Supermicro's disaggregated NVMe storage solutions like NVMe-oF (NVMe over Fabrics) are important to customers who want to build more efficient and flexible hyperscale data centers.

 "Supermicro has already deployed Resource Saving systems in volume at many Fortune 100 datacenters," says Supermicro President and CEO Charles Liang.

 "Supermicro now enables further savings by extending the life of server subsystems including the chassis enclosure, cables, networking, storage, fans and power supplies.